drewwills/uPortal-start/README.md

 ### How To See a Complete List of Gradle Tasks

-You can view a comprehensive list of Gradle tasks with short descriptions of their purposes by running the following:
+You can view a comprehensive list of Gradle tasks with short descriptions of their purposes by running the following command:

 ```
     $ ./gradlew tasks
 ```

-### How To xxx
+### How To Install Tomcat

+uPortal-start comes pre-integrated with the [Apache Tomcat Servlet Container][], which is a requirement for running uPortal.
+Several Tomcat configuration steps must be performed, moreover, before the uPortal application software will function properly within it.  uPortal-start handles these configuration tasks for you.

+You can download (from [Maven Central][]), install, and properly configure

 ### How To xxx
 ### How To xxx
 ### How To xxx